-Armi Chiappa “Rhino" revolver with 2 inch barrel
+Armi Chiappa “Rhino” Revolver with 2 inch barrel

-Armi Chiappa “Rhino" revolver, cross-section diagram
+Armi Chiappa “Rhino” Revolver, cross-section diagram

 |Type||Double Action revolver|

-|Weight unloaded||720 g / 1.58 lbs with 2" barrel|
+|Weight unloaded||720 g / 1.58 lbs with 2″ barrel|

-|Length||164 mm / 6.5" with 2′ barrel|
+|Length||164 mm / 6.5″ with 2′ barrel|

-|Barrel length||51 mm / 2", (also 101mm/4", 127mm/5" and 152mm/6")|
+|Barrel length||51 mm / 2″, (also 101mm/4″, 127mm/5″ and 152mm/6″)|

 |Cylinder capacity||6 rounds|

-It was designed from scratch with the intention of providing the most controllable and accurate shooting, thanks to its specially designed trigger / hammer system and extremely low barrel axis, as the gun fires from the bottom chamber of the cylinder, rather than the top one.
-It must be noted that while this setup is quite rare, it is not unique – the Mateba Unica revolver also fired from the bottom chamber, as well as the Russian OTs-38.
-The overall layout of the revolver is optimized for concealed carry, with cylinder made with hexagonal (rather than round) cross-section, to made the gun thinner.
-The low barrel axis also helps to manage recoil, as its force goes straight back into the shooter’s palm, and does not cause the muzzle of the gun to jump up, as it happens with traditional revolvers where recoil force is applied above the holding points, causing the gun to rotate up (jump) under recoil.
-The result of this layout is that the Rhino revolver has somewhat complex trigger setup.
+It was designed from scratch with the intention of providing the most controllable and accurate shooting.
+This is thanks to its specially designed trigger / hammer system and extremely low barrel axis, as the gun fires from the bottom chamber of the cylinder, rather than the traditional top.
+It must be noted that while this setup is quite rare, it is not unique.
+The Mateba Unica revolver also fires from the bottom chamber, as well as the Russian OTs-38.
+The overall layout of the revolver is optimized for concealed carry, with the cylinder made with a hexagonal (rather than round) cross-section, to make the gun thinner.
+The low barrel axis also helps manage recoil, as its force goes straight back into the shooter’s palm, rather than causing the muzzle of the gun to jump up, as happens with traditional revolvers.
+Where recoil force is applied above the holding point, the leverage generated causes the gun to rotate up (jump) under recoil.
+The other result of this layout is that the Rhino revolver has a somewhat complex trigger setup.